 "In this moment when the country has been so divisive, this is the one thing that integrates Democrats and Republicans alike.
 They revere a person who saved both the country and the world.
 It makes us feel like we have a national treasure," said his son Paul.

-The one-of-a-kind "No Regrets Tour," which began in Rhode Island, relies heavily on contributions - see donation links below.
+The one-of-a-kind "No Regrets Tour" relies on contributions - see donation links below.

 Sidney has met with 12 governors so far and has 38 more to go: